atlp-rwanda/e-comm-team-brogrammers-bn/README.md

 ```
 with correct email,oldPassword and newPassword. the newPassword much meet the criteria of valid password

+## Notify users to change password
+- First signup a new user and verify the user
+- then login to get the token
+- add your token in header
+- Ater an amount of time we specified the cron job starts to run and send an email to remind a user to change their password
+- After login the user will be redirected to the change password page to change their password
+- We will be using an existing endpoint

+   `PATCH /users/change-password`

 ## PRODUCTS

 ## Post product

+`POST /products/`

 - First signup a new user and verify the user
 - then login to get the token
 - add your token in header